 The North Carolina Symphony Foundation Board of Trustees oversees the endowment to ensure professional management and stewardship funds.
 The Foundation’s spending policy provides 4.5% of a 12-quarter trailing average to support Symphony operations, ranging from musician salaries to music education.

 Endowment gifts may be made during a donor’s lifetime (for example, with gifts of cash, securities, insurance policies, or real property) and beyond a donor’s lifetime through estate planning.
 Unrestricted gifts of all sizes made toward the general endowment fund help to reduce operating expenses, while restricted gifts are designated toward a specific purpose.
 Major endowment gifts may include public naming opportunities.

-To learn more and to determine the type of endowment gift that is right for you, please contact Karen Smith Fernandez, Director of Major Gifts & Planned Giving, at firstname.lastname@example.org or 919.789.5497.
+To learn more and to determine the type of endowment gift that is right for you, please contact Lisa Ransom, Vice President of Philanthropy, at firstname.lastname@example.org or 919.789.5487.